jamiegonzalez/idk/Getting-Started:-Tutorial.md

 2. In the EEGLAB menubar, select **File > Memory and other options**
     Uncheck "_If set, keep at most one dataset in memory_".

     This will configure EEGLAB's memory settings to allow multiple datasets to be loaded in memory.
+This will make switching between datasets faster when the datasets are small relative to the amount of RAM in your computer.
+However, after you have finished this tutorial, you might want to check this option if you are processing large datasets.

 3. Download the tutorial files to your hard drive from the [ERPLAB documentation area](.).
 The data and related files are in a folder named **Test_Data**, which you can put anywhere on your computer's file system.

-4. In Matlab, navigate the current directory to the .../**Test_Data/S1** folder.
+4. In Matlab, navigate the current directory to the **Test_Data/S1** folder.
 This is where the data from the first subject we will be processing is located.
-Above Matlab command window, there is a drop-down folder path displaying the current directory (see screenshot below).
+Above the Matlab command window, there is a drop-down folder path displaying the current directory (see screenshot below).
 Click on the **browse** button to the right of the current directly and choose the **S1** folder.
 The top of the window will then look something like this (although the details depend on what operating system you are using):
 ![GUI](./images/Tutorial/Tutorial_Getting-Started_1.png)

 5. In the EEGLAB menu bar, select **File > Load existing dataset**